doctrine/couchdb-documentation/en/reference/introduction.rst

 Doctrine CouchDB comes with two components that enable you to communicate to a CouchDB database using PHP:

--   **CouchDB Client** - A thin layer that comes with HTTP clients optimized for speaking to CouchDB and a convenience wrapper around the CouchDB API.
+-   **CouchDB Client** - A thin layer that includes a HTTP clients optimized for speaking to CouchDB and a convenience wrapper around the CouchDB API.
 -   **Object-Document-Mapper (ODM)** - A mapping layer that maps CouchDB documents to PHP objects following the Doctrine persistence semantics also employed by the Doctrine 2.0 ORM and MongoDB ODM.

 You can use the CouchDB Client without the Document-Mapper if you just want to talk to a CouchDB database without the object mapping.
 The Mapper however depends on the CouchDB Client.